-The knock-on effects from this increase fat (to get estrogen) is not good of course.
+The knock-on effects from this increased fat (to get estrogen) are not good of course.

 Increase fat also increases systemic inflammation which is the root of all medical evil these days (see CBD and inflammation here).

-Did you know that 80% of autoimmune diagnosis are for women and that really hits around perimenopause?
+Did you know that 80% of autoimmune diagnosis is for women and that really hits around perimenopause?